Your Center for Comprehensive Hearing Assessments

 #2 – A Physical Examination of Your Ears

-Skin conditions, inflammation, earwax accumulation, or the presence of other obstructions in your ear canal can cause temporary hearing loss, and can even damage the eardrum.
-In some cases, removing earwax, a bug, or some other foreign object may restore your hearing, while in others, medications to reduce inflammation or the removal of a growth provides the solution to hearing loss.
+In some cases, removing earwax, or foreign objects may restore your hearing, while in others, medications or the removal of a growth provides the solution.

 Tympanometry

-A tympanometry involves a short burst of air into your ear canal to evaluate the reaction of the middle ear.
-Allergies, colds, or fluid behind the eardrum produce negative pressure during this test.
+A burst of air into your ear to evaluate the reaction of your middle ear.

 Pure Tone Audiometry